tybenz/tybenz.github.com/_posts/2015-01-24-visualizr.md

 <p>&nbsp;</p>

+## Crash-course

 The Web Audio API is well-supported across modern browsers, except for IE (big surprise).
 It allows you to not only play sounds but also manipulate them at a very low level.
 It's incredibly powerful, if you know what you're doing.

-For my first Web Audio project, I wanted to just mess around with getting a song to play and having some animation to match it.
+The rest of this blog post will be a sort of crash-course in how to get a basic visualization set up with Web Audio and Canvas.

-Here's how you can get a basic song to play with Web Audio:
+First, an example of just getting a song to play with Web Audio:

 ```javascript
 var context = new AudioContext();